radicle-dev/radicle-alpha/rfcs/0002-machine-state-catchup.rst

 - An app shouldn't need to process all inputs when it restarts, in order to compute the relevant state projection.

-- An app should be able to incrementally update the projection given new machine inputs.
+- An app should be able to incrementally update the state projections it needs given new machine inputs.

 Proposal
 ----------

-In order to start up and derive a projection without going through all the inputs from the start an app needs to be able to serialise *something* to disc.
+In order to start up and derive a projection without going through all the inputs from the start, an app needs to be able to serialise *something* to disc.
-That can be either the projection itself or the full radicle state.
+That can be either the projection itself or the full interpreter state.

 The most robust solution is to serialise the full interpreter state.
-This presents its own challenges:
+This is challenging because:

-(a) The state has a high degree of structural sharing.
+(1) The state has a high degree of structural sharing.
 This is because there are
     lots of embedded environments, and they are all very similar to one another (differ by the addition of a few bindings).

-(b) The state is cyclic.
+(2) The state is cyclic.
 Once source of cyclicity is recursive lambdas, but
     there might be others.

 The advantages of serialising the full interpreter state are: